gdut-wj/CSS-The-Definitive-Guide-4th-zh/docs/ch3.md

 }
 ```

-Thanks to the information in this chapter, you now know that the specificity of all of these selectors is the same: 0,0,1,0.
+Thanks to the information in this chapter, you now know that the specificity of all of these selectors is the same: `0,0,1,0`.
 Because they all have the same explicit weight, origin, and specificity, the last one that matches an element will win out.
-An unvisited link that is being “clicked” or otherwise activated, such as via the keyboard, is matched by four of the rules—:link, Lfocus, :hover, and :active—so the last one of those four will win out.
-Given the LVFHA ordering, :active will win, which is likely what the author intended.
+An unvisited link that is being “clicked” or otherwise activated, such as via the keyboard, is matched by four of the rules—`:link`, `Lfocus`, `:hover`, and `:active`—so the last one of those four will win out.
+Given the LVFHA ordering, `:active` will win, which is likely what the author intended.

 Assume for a moment that you decide to ignore the common ordering and alphabetize your link styles instead.
 This would yield: